craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 ###### Fire-Heart Ruby
 > 'A large heart shaped ruby, inside of which a small roiling flame can be seen against the walls.'
 > *Fire-Heart Ruby* is a **rare** artifact, and incurs 2d8 (9) Radiation.
 > A *Fire-Heart Ruby* holds up to ten charges.
-As a bonus action, you may spend a charge to gain 1d4+1hp or 1d4+1 fire damage to your next melee attack.
+As a bonus action, you may spend a charge to gain 1d4+1hp or 1d4+1 fire damage to your next attack.

 ##### Force
 < 1 common, 3 uncommon, 2 rare >